Toric K\"ahler metrics seen from infinity, quantization and compact tropical amoebas: Abstract

 \section{Abstract}

+We consider the metric space of all toric K\"ahler metrics on a compact toric manifold; when ``looking at it from infinity'' (following Gromov), we obtain the tangent cone at infinity, which is parametrized by equivalence classes of complete geodesics.
+In the present paper, we study the associated limit for the family of metrics on the toric variety, its quantization, and degeneration of generic divisors.

-We consider toric deformations of complex structures, described by the symplectic potentials of Abreu and Guillemin, with degenerate limits of the holomorphic polarization corresponding to the toric Lagrangian fibration, in the sense of geometric quantization.
-This allows us to interpolate continuously between quantizations in the holomorphic and real polarizations and show that the monomial holomorphic sections of the prequantum bundle converge to Dirac delta distributions supported on Bohr-Sommerfeld fibers.
+The limits of the corresponding K\"ahler polarizations become degenerate along the Lagrangian fibration defined by the moment map.
+This allows us to interpolate continuously between geometric quantizations in the holomorphic and real polarizations and show that the monomial holomorphic sections of the prequantum bundle converge to Dirac delta distributions supported on Bohr-Sommerfeld fibers.

-Under these deformations, the original toric metric is deformed to non-equivalent toric metrics.
-We use these families of toric metric degenerations to study the limit of compact hypersurface amoebas and show that in Legendre transformed variables they are described by tropical amoebas.
-For a particularly relevant one-parameter family of deformations, the limiting tropical amoebas are compact and live naturally in the polytope, image of the moment map.
+In the second part, we use these families of toric metric degenerations to study the limit of compact hypersurface amoebas and show that in Legendre transformed variables they are described by tropical amoebas.
 We believe that our approach gives a different, complementary, perspective on the relation between complex algebraic geometry and tropical geometry.

 {}